Universal Credit

-Universal Credit was introduced in Northern Ireland in September 2017 under the Northern Ireland (Welfare Reform) Act 2015.
-It is a payment that will support you if you are on a low income or out of work.
+Universal Credit is a payment for people under State Pension age and on a low income or out of work.
+It includes support for the cost of housing, children and childcare, and financial support for people with disabilities, carers and people too ill to work.
 It will give you the help you need to prepare for work, start work or earn more money.

 Who can claim Universal Credit

-Universal Credit is a payment for people over 18 (16-17 in certain circumstances) but under State Pension age who are on a low income or out of work.
-It includes support for the cost of housing, children and childcare, and financial support for people with disabilities, carers and people too ill to work.
+Universal Credit is a payment for people over 18 but under State Pension age who are on a low income or out of work.
+In some circumstances you can claim if you are 16 or 17 and in full-time training or a full-time student.

 Universal Credit if you are an EEA or Swiss citizen living in Northern Ireland